Quasinormal modes of Reissner-Nordstr\"om-AdS black holes under physical field-vanishing boundary conditions

 Perturbations of a black hole give rise to a series of damped oscillatory modes known as quasinormal modes (QNMs)~\cite{Chandrasekhar:1983,Nollert:1999ji,Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq,Bolokhov:2025uxz,Berti:2025hly,Bourg:2024jme,Bourg:2025lpd}, which are characterized by its key parameters.
 According to black hole perturbation theory, the essential features of the perturbations are encoded in the master equations.
 Solving these equations to obtain the QNM spectrum requires physically reasonable boundary conditions on the master functions.
 Typically, one imposes purely ingoing conditions at the event horizon and a proper condition at spatial infinity (or the cosmological horizon) that is determined by the asymptotic structure of the spacetime.

 The perturbations of black holes in the asymptotically AdS spacetime attract much attention, motivated by the AdS/CFT duality.
 By this duality, the damping of bulk perturbations corresponds to the relaxation of thermal fluctuations in the boundary conformal field theory (CFT).
 The confining nature of AdS spacetime implies that the boundary at infinity acts as a perfect reflector, and the boundary conditions there must therefore reflect this asymptotic feature.
-A common choice, motivated partly by simplicity, is to impose Dirichlet boundary conditions on the master functions~\cite{Horowitz:1999jd,Cardoso:2001bb,Wang:2000gsa,Berti:2003ud}.
-However, imposing boundary conditions directly on the physical fields---an alternative that ties more closely to boundary observables---is particularly natural in the holographic context~\cite{Cardoso:2013pza}.
+A common choice, motivated partly by simplicity, is to impose Dirichlet boundary conditions on the master functions~\cite{Horowitz:1999jd,Cardoso:2001bb,Cardoso:2003cj,Konoplya:2002ky,Wang:2000gsa,Berti:2003ud}.
+However, imposing boundary conditions directly on the physical fields --- by which we refer to the metric and electromagnetic field perturbations that determine boundary observables --- rather than on the master functions, is particularly natural in the holographic context~\cite{Cardoso:2013pza}.